PsychoPast/ScreenTimeCounter/README.md

 Launch the exe and use your computer normally.
 The app creates a scheduled task to run when the current user logs on unless you launch it with **-!registertaskschedule**.

 # IdleTime
 App automatically detect when you're idle and stop the capture.
-Default idleTime is 5 minutes (300000 milliseconds) which you can change to your own value (in milliseconds) by modiying "config.txt".
+Default idleTime is 5 minutes (300000 milliseconds) which you can change to your own value (in milliseconds) by creating a "config.txt" in the same folder as the .exe and writing in it: **idleTime=your value in milliseconds**.

 # How to get the time spent
 ScreenTimeCounter.exe *enter argument here*